21 Ways to Be More Positive When it Feels Like the World is Upside Down

 2. Keep goals, inspiring images, affirmations, and uplifting quotes where you can see them.

-Making a vision board, or a visual representation of something you’d like to achieve, can help you keep goals in sight and serve as an upbeat reminder that you're moving in the right direction.
+Making a vision board, or a visual representation of something you’d like to accomplish, can help you keep goals in sight and serve as an upbeat reminder that you're moving in the right direction.

 3. Lean into positive pick-me-ups.